VRtheKing/Surf-Smart/README.md

     -   **Summarize**: Get a concise summary of the webpage ✍️.
     -   **Search**: Perform quick searches directly on the current webpage 🔍.
     -   **Tidy Tabs**: Organize your open tabs based on topics 📚.
-    -   **Ask on Page**: Ask questions and receive insights based on the webpage content 💬.
+    -   **Ask about Page**: Ask questions and receive insights based on the webpage content 💬.
 4. Elevate your browsing experience instantly!

 ## Support 🙌